 Our Engineered Hardwood Flooring exceeds CARB 2 standards.
 Crafted in our 100% Solar Powered, Zero-Added-VOC facility, Vermont Plank's engineered flooring meets the highest standards of indoor air quality.
 Read more about our California Air Resources Board Phase II testing on our Sustainability Page here.

 Engineered wood planks are made of a thin layer (called a lamella) of hardwood, glued on top of a plywood base.
 In our lamella room, the 22-millimeter thick planks are passed through a band saw, which peels a 6.4-millimeter thick slice from the top side of the board with each pass.
 Two passes result in three identically thick lamellas, with 1.4 millimeters lost to the thickness of the blade itself on each pass.
 The lamellas are then fed through a brush machine to clean the surfaces.

-Meanwhile, the adjacent beam saw rips a 4-foot by 8-foot sheet of the highest quality 15-millimeter-thick Baltic birch plywood into planks that match the width of the lamellas, up to 12 inches maximum.
+Meanwhile, the adjacent beam saw rips a 4-foot by 8-foot sheet of the highest quality 15-millimeter-thick cabinet-grade plywood into planks that match the width of the lamellas, up to 12 inches maximum.
 The beam saw does this with incredible efficiency, making up to four cuts simultaneously on each plywood sheet.

 The freshly cut plywood planks and lamellas are then brought to the glue applicator where hot melt glue, heated to 295°F, is sprayed evenly on the plywood.
 The lamellas are then glued down to the plywood and passed through a five-roller press exerting 1,000 pounds of force per square inch to assure an incorruptible bond.
 To confirm the quality of that bond, samples are cut and alternately soaked in water and heated in ovens for various lengths of time, with multiple checks for adhesion failure throughout the process.